 Unforgivable?
-Restaurants fear big COVID-19 loan bills
+Restaurants fear loans won’t bring relief

 The restaurant industry has been one of the hardest-hit by the virus outbreak.
 Thousands have been shut down completely, which means no revenue coming in but bills like rent, utilities and insurance still to be paid.
 Many others have been restricted by state and local governments to serving customers with takeout and delivery, but that is only a small fraction of their usual business.
 And reopening doesn’t mean a return of the lunch and dinner crowds — social distancing requirements means restaurants can’t serve the usual number of diners.

-All these obstacles are stymieing an industry that operates on the thinnest of margins.
+All these obstacles have stymied an industry that operates on the thinnest of margins.
 The shutdowns and curtailed revenue led to the layoffs of 6 million workers during March and April.

 Many restaurants fear for their survival, according to a study released in April by the National Bureau of Economic Research.
 The study found that restaurateurs believed they had a 72% chance of survival if the crisis caused by the virus outbreak lasted a month, but if it lasted four months, they believed they had only a 30% chance of survival.
 And at six months, a 15% chance.